LloydApter/Project-7-Restaraunt-Review-App/README.md

 ## OverView

-This is a restaurant review site of some classic authenthentic restaurants in New Yoor City.
+This is a restaurant review site of some classic authenthentic restaurants in New York City.
 The website is designed along the lines of a progressive web application (PWA), i.e. uses service workers to support offline access and is designed mobile first.
-The site is also designed to assist accessibility alsong the guidelines and syntax offered by WAI ARIA.
-The site uses Google Maps API to marker the locations of each restaurant and a offers a filter feature to find a restaurant by neighborhood and cuisine.
+The site is also designed to provide accessibility along the guidelines and syntax offered by WAI ARIA.
+The site uses Google Maps API to mark the locations of each restaurant and a offers a filter feature to find a restaurant by neighborhood and cuisine.
 Each restaurant as a details page which includes its postion on Google Maps, an image, its address, working hours and reviews.

 ## Site Screen Shot on iPhone 6/7/8 Size Screens